V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Proposed V H Approach

 \subsubsection{Complexity Analysis}

 From Section \ref{subsection:optimization}, the major computational costs of our proposed V$^3$H mainly come from the operations like matrix inverse, SVD, and eigenvalue decomposition.
 Therefore, Steps 1, 5, and 6 are the main computational costs.
-For Steps 2, its major computational costs are from the inverse operation $(\bm{I}+\bm{X}^{(v)^T}\bm{X}^{(v)})^{-1}$.
+For Step 2, its major computational costs are from the inverse operation $(\bm{I}+\bm{X}^{(v)^T}\bm{X}^{(v)})^{-1}$.
 Since both $\bm{I}$ and $\bm{X}^{(v)}$ are not updated in each iteration, we can pre-compute the inverse operation before the iteration for simplicity.
-The computational complexity of Step 1 is $O(n^3)$; the computational complexity of Step 5 is $O(n^3)$; the computational complexity of Step 6 is $O(n^3)$.
+For Steps 1, 5, and 6, they have the same computational complexity $O(n^3)$.
 Therefore, the whole computational complexity of V$^3$H is about $O(in_vn^3)$, where $i$ is the iteration number, $n_v$ is the view number, and $n$ is the sample number.

 Note that the complexity of V$^3$H has nothing to do with the feature dimension $d_v$.
-Since most real-world data are high-dimensional \cite{6809191}, V$^3$H will have wide applications in real-world data.
+Since most real-world data are high-dimensional \cite{6809191}, V$^3$H will have wide applications.